 Appointments over 3.5 hours 5 full working days

-Block-booked series of appointments Each separate appointment will be subject to the terms above based on time of cancellation
+Block-booked series of appointments Each separate appointment will be subject to the terms above based on time of cancellation.

-15. In the event of erratic or unreliable attendance or if there are 3 or more late cancellations or late attendances in any 12-month period we reserve the right to request full payment of all fees for the entire course of treatment in advance at our discretion prior to scheduling further appointments.
-We reserve the right to temporarily or permanently withdraw services at the discretion of the clinician in charge of your care and the Clinical Director without further obligation or acceptance of responsibility for direct or indirect consequences of postponing treatment.
-Late cancellations and non-attendances will be invoiced against advance payments and a statement sent to you by email each time a charge has been made.
-A 7.5% discount will be applicable as per Item 3 above if full payment has been made in advance.
-Subsequent payments towards continuing treatment will need to be made in full in advance of each phase if your credit balance is reduced through non-attendance or late cancellation.
+15. Erratic or unreliable attendance: In the event of erratic or unreliable attendance or if there are 3 or more late cancellations or late- / non-attendances in any 12-month period we reserve the right to request full payment of all fees for the entire course of treatment in advance at our discretion prior to scheduling further appointments.
+We reserve the right to withdraw services temporarily or permanently at the discretion of the clinician(s) in charge of the patient’s care and the Clinical Director without further obligation or acceptance of responsibility for direct or indirect consequences of postponing or discontinuing treatment.
+Late cancellations and late- / non-attendances will be invoiced against advance payments and a statement sent to you by email each time a charge has been made.
+No discount is applicable for late cancellation or non-attendance appointments even if treatment fees have been paid in advance.
+Subsequent payments towards continuing treatment will need to be made in full in advance of each phase if your credit balance is reduced through fees charged for non-attendance or late cancellation.

 Estimates and guarantees

-17. Estimates are not definitive quotes: Estimate ranges given on preliminary reports may be subject to written confirmation with a full dental report, treatment plan and estimate for which a separate fee is payable.
-Please note that the estimates are not definitive quotes and may vary up or down during a course of treatment.
+17. Estimates are not definitive quotes: Estimate ranges given on Preliminary Dental Reports may be subject to written confirmation with a Full Dental Report, treatment plan and estimate for which a separate fee is payable.
+Please note that estimates are not definitive quotes and may vary up or down during a course of treatment.
 You will be informed of these changes in writing if greater than 10% of the total fee payable.
 Otherwise, a balancing payment figure will be given in writing at the last phase of treatment.
-Payments of fees towards treatment must follow the treatment phases indicated on your Treatment Plan and Estimate Summary – Finance Options Form and are based on treatment proceeding to the prescribed timescale.
-Occasionally we may complete treatment for a lower fee than initially predicted.
+Payments of fees towards treatment must follow the treatment phases indicated on the Treatment Plan and Estimate Summary – Finance Options Form and are based on treatment proceeding to the prescribed timescale.
+We may complete treatment for a lower fee than initially predicted.
 Additional fees are likely to be incurred if you delay treatment beyond the recommended timescale or further time or expense is incurred in completing your case due to delay or if your case proves to require significantly more time or expense to complete than first predicted.
 The appropriate party will complete balancing payments within 14 days after the end of the relevant phase of treatment.
 This is for completed treatments and not for discontinued treatments covered under item 11 above.

-• Breakage of implantable medical devices such as dental implants or manufactured components
+• Breakage of implantable medical devices such as dental implants or manufactured components.

 The guarantee does not cover: